scanossmining/on-premise/install/README.md

 Another thing to keep in my mind is that this script needs to be run as root, either using ```sudo``` or directly as the root user.

-## Installing SCANOSS with install-script.sh
+## Installing SCANOSS with install-scanoss.sh

-The first script you'll need to run is ``install-script.sh``, this script will take care of setting up your SFTP credentials, installing system/application dependencies and downloading/installing SCANOSS applications.
+The first script you'll need to run is ``install-scanoss.sh``, this script will take care of setting up your SFTP credentials, installing system/application dependencies and downloading/installing SCANOSS applications.

 To run the command type:

 ```
-./install-script.sh
+./install-scanoss.sh
 ```

 You will be prompted with the following menu: